 Financial Modelling is a process by which a business generates cost-effective ideas and risk management techniques to manage the financial capabilities of a company better.
-It is used widely for preparing company budgeting strategy, capital structure and during mergers and acquisition.
+It is used widely for preparing company budgeting strategy, capital structure, and during mergers and acquisitions.

 Financial Modelling Techniques

 Historical Data – Historical data analysis uses a forward-looking process to determine future trends effectively.
-This implementation of this modelling technique requires the following of specific steps.
+This implementation of this modeling technique requires the following specific steps.

 Step 1 – Determine the objective of Modelling.